This Asian style, soba noodle salad is the perfect salad for when you are wanting something light, fresh and healthy!

 So, lovely people, have an amazing weekend & get your salad game ON! – Georgie x

-- 100g/2 cups of broccoli cut into small pieces
+- 2 cups broccoli cut into small pieces

 - 2 green onions/spring onions sliced

-- 2 tablespoons of soy sauce (I like using tamari)
+- 2 tbsp soy sauce I like using tamari

 - 1 tsp sesame oil